 I am a really picky eater, however, I was able to enjoy all the meals that were served in the lodges.
 They were all very good!

 Something unique in Uganda is that they eat grasshoppers.
 We saw a lot of vendors in the marketplace preparing grasshopper snacks.
-The grasshoppers are caught in large metal tins that you see as you drive through the towns.
+The grasshoppers are caught in large metal tins that we saw as we drove through the towns.

 What about the Cops in Uganda?